 - 1. The Voting Interests of the Company include indirectly owned portions. - 2.
-Location moved to Kitakanbara-gun, Niigata. - 3.
-The company is a specified subsidiary.

-- 4. Capital has been changed. - 5.
+Business related to marine large bore engines and its incidental business were succeeded to IPS Aioi Co., Ltd., a wholly-owned subsidiary of IHI Power Systems Co., Ltd., by an absorption-type company split on April 1, 2023.
+Also, the shares of IPS Aioi Co., Ltd. were transferred to MITSUI E&S Co., Ltd. on the same day. - 3.
+The business related to water gates/steel pipes (excluding water pipe bridges) and vibration control/vibration isolation/disaster prevention was succeeded to IHI Construction Service Co., Ltd., a wholly-owned subsidiary of IHI Infrastructure Systems Co., Ltd., by an absorption-type company split on April 1, 2023. - 4.
+The company is a specified subsidiary. - 5.
 IHI Aero Engines US Co., Ltd. has an equity stake in GE Passport, LLC, an equity method affiliate of the Company. - 6.
 Capital is displayed rounded down to the nearest unit.
 In the figures for the Voting Interests of the Company, shares of less than one unit are rounded to the nearest unit.